 The risk may be higher with higher doses of topiramate but all doses carry a risk.
-The risk may also be higher when topiramate is used in combination with other medicines to treat epilepsy.

-Effects on growth and development in the womb
+Effects on growth and development in the womb.

 Your baby may be smaller and weigh less than expected at birth.

 Most small babies are usually healthy but your baby may need extra tests and monitoring during pregnancy to check their wellbeing.